Adult Acting Class

 ABOUT

-Guided by professional actor and teaching artist Quinn Rol, you’ll dive into scene work, games, and exercises designed to deepen presence, unlock authenticity, and, above all, keep the work fun.
+Guided by professional actor and teaching artist Quinn Rol, you’ll work through scenes and exercises designed to deepen presence, unlock authenticity, and keep the process fun.

 In the final class, Cristina Alicea, Producing Artistic Director of Vermont Stage, will offer feedback from a directorial perspective, reflecting back the moments that resonate most and helping you understand the impact of your choices.